What is Invoice Factoring?

 Some factoring companies alert your customers when they acquire the invoice, and others don’t.
 As a small business owner, you might not want customers to know you sold their invoices.

 Ask the factoring company how they handle the collections process and communicate with your customers.
-You don’t want to risk any damage to the customer relationship.
+You don’t want to risk damaging the customer relationship.

 Do you offer recourse or non-recourse factoring?